We’re reader-supported. When you buy through links on our site, we may earn a commission at no cost to you.

 - Complete Blender Creator: Learn 3D Modelling for Beginners – Udemy

 - Unreal Engine 5: Learn C++ & Make Video Games – Udemy

 7. Learn story writing

 Story writing is a great way to exercise your creativity, and it can be very therapeutic.
 Plus, it’s a skill you can use for the rest of your life.
-Whether you’re writing a list post or a novel, here are a few tips to get you started:
+Whether you’re writing a list post or a novel, here are a few tips from writers to get you started:

 1. Find your inspiration.
 Whether it’s a real-life event or something from your imagination, it’s important to have something that will inspire you.
 Once you have your inspiration, it’s easier to get started.

 2. Develop your characters.
 The people in your story need to be well-developed for your readers to care about them.
 Give them flaws and strengths, hopes and fears.
 Make them relatable and three-dimensional.

 3. Create an interesting plot.
 A good story is more than a series of events.
 There needs to be conflict and tension, deepening stakes and surprises along the way.
 Keep your readers guessing and wanting more.

 4. Write, edit, repeat.
 The first draft of anything is rarely perfect, so don’t be afraid to revise and edit as needed.
 And then edit again.
 And again.
 A good story takes time and effort to create, so be patient and keep at it.

 Here are my top book recommendations on learning story writing: